The Crows’ Tale of Two Cities

 video embedded from Winter Crow Roost, Lawrence, MA on YouTube

-So from the crows’ perspective, you’d rather choose Lawrence, MA over Rochester, NY.
+So from a crows’ perspective, they’d rather choose Lawrence, MA over Rochester, NY.

 (*) p.s.
-Rochester’s crows are never going to switch to Lawrence MA.
-They come from different parts of the continent: Lawrence = Atlantic coast.
-Rochester = interior and south of Hudson Bay.
+Rochester’s crows are never going to switch to Massachusetts.
+The two flocks come from different parts of the continent: Lawrence attracts crows along the Atlantic coast flyway.
+Rochester attracts crows from Canada’s interior and areas south of Hudson Bay.

 1. I always wonder how far the crows travel to and from the roost.
 I guess that’s not solved yet.
 I wondered the same about European Starlings that roost on area bridges.
 Would be interesting to know how far do they range from the roost sight.